GMT-458-Web-GIS/geogame-senbonzakura9/README.md

 **https://gmt-458-web-gis.github.io/geogame-senbonzakura9/**
-This is the first readme file of the game it is based on the first thoughts about the game for further infomations and innovations please check read me 2.
+This is the first readme file of the game.
+It is an asnwer for "how should my game be" question for further informations and innovations please check read me 2.
+Please play the game with music on and enjoy.

 Time Traveler GeoGame
 1. Game Concept